 Getting Rid of the Bedbugs

-- If you cannot throw the items out, enclose the mattress and box springs completely in a plastic mattress cover that traps the bugs.
+- If you cannot throw away the bed, enclose the mattress and box springs in a zippered, plastic, bedbug-proof mattress cover (“encasement”) that traps the bugs.
 The encasement needs to stay on the bed for one year.

-- When the bedbugs are gone, be sure to keep your home and bedding clean and free of clutter to keep the bugs from coming back
+- When the bedbugs are gone, be sure to keep your home and bedding clean and free of clutter to keep the bugs from coming back.

 When to Call the Doctor